 R Word (2nd line): i is the taper amount when cutting tapered threads.

-P Word (2nd line): k is the thread height expressed as a radius (not diameter) value.
+P Word (2nd line): k is the thread height (thread depth) expressed as a radius (not diameter) value.

 Q Word (2nd line): d is the depth of the first cut.